rhscompanionappdemo/rhscompanionappdemo.github.io/privacy_policy.md

 This app may request permission to access:

 - Camera — For scanning schedule documents
 - Calendar — For exporting schedule events
-- Notifications — For live activity updates
+- Location — Used only to display your position on school indoor maps.
+Location data is not stored or transmitted.

 All permissions are optional and you can manage them in iOS Settings.